 Resources may come from WiNUP chapters, Employee Resource Groups, educational institutions, other successful mentoring programs

-Mentoring resources should be reviewed every 6 months for needed updates, additions, or removal at the discretion of the consensus of the committee.
+Mentoring resources should be reviewed every six (6) months for needed updates, additions, or removal at the discretion of the consensus of the committee.
 If for some reason a resource is updated, added to, or removed, the said resource should be archived with the Executive Director for a history of resources provided to the membership.

-New resources added to the page should be reported to the Member Publications committee chair for advertisement in the upcoming Connection Newsletter and/or Bulletin/Energy Update
+New resources added to the page should be reported to the Member Publications committee chair for advertisement in the upcoming Connection.